Travis

 Stages group jobs that run in parallel and different stages run sequentially.

 A stage is a group of jobs that are allowed to run in parallel.
-However, each one of the stages runs one after another and will only proceed, if all jobs in the previous stage have passed successfully.
-If one job fails in one stage, all other jobs on the same stage will still complete, but all jobs in subsequent stages will be canceled and the build fails.
+However, each one of the stages runs one after another and will only proceed, if all jobs in the previous stage has passed successfully.
+If one job fails in one stage, all other jobs on the same stage will still complete, but all jobs in the subsequent stages will be canceled and the build fails.

-You can configure as many jobs per stage as you need and you can have as many stages as your delivery process requires.
+You can configure as many jobs per stage as you need, and you can have as many stages as your delivery process requires.

 In the following example, we are running two jobs on the first stage called test, and then run a single third job on the second stage called deploy: